Kavi Mailing List Manager Help

 These marker lines are shown in the Sample moderation message.

 On most lists, particular those that allow the public to submit messages for moderation, rejection of a message is entirely at the moderator's discretion and the moderator's decision is final and needs no explanation unless the moderator wishes to provide it.
-This may even be stated explicitly in the lists' Policy and Usage statement.
-Some lists tend to be more generous with comments because it serves the purposes of the list and the list community.
-For instance, a moderator might provide a sender with a link to the mailing list's Policy and Usage statement on the mailing list home page to educate an inexperienced sender who has run afoul of formal list policy.
+This may even be stated explicitly in the mailing list's Policy and Usage statement.
+Some mailing list moderators are generous with comments because it helps forward the goals of the organization and the community served by the mailing list.
+For instance, a moderator might provide a link to the mailing list's Policy and Usage statement on the mailing list home page to help educate an inexperienced sender who has run afoul of list policy.

 Once the moderation message is correctly addressed, it is ready to send.
 The address in the 'To:' field should look something like this: